Education

 Introduction

-The present situation of the world right now is currently facing a major epidemiological change and from the perspective of healthcare and medical institutes, this is considered to have reached a critical stage.
+The present situation of the world is facing a major epidemiological change, and from the perspective of healthcare and medical institutes, this is considered to have reached a critical stage.
 This is evident from the prevalent state of nutritional values undergoing constant variation with zinc, iron, and anemia deficiencies rising rapidly.
-These changes have been noticed in both developing and underdeveloped countries, around the globe.
+These changes have been noticed in both developing and underdeveloped countries around the globe.
 Among these, childhood obesity has been considered to have gained a spotlight since it serves as a base for identifying the cause of obesity in the general public.
-Most children, around the age of five, are likely to develop unhealthy eating habits which seemingly appears to be harmless at first but eventually leads to the development of un-communicable diseases like diabetes and cardiovascular.
-Some are likely to develop some form of cancer over the duration of their life.
+Most children, around the age of five, are likely to develop unhealthy eating habits, which seem to be harmless at first but eventually lead to the development of un-communicable diseases like diabetes and cardiovascular.
+Some are likely to develop some form of cancer throughout their life.
 Most of these obese children are likely to carry this on into adulthood, with evident signs of emotional instability, social insecurities, and noticeable physical health deterioration.

 Discussion